Canon 1D Mark II vs Fujifilm XP140

 An illustration of the physical size and weight of the Canon 1D Mark II and the Fujifilm XP140 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 The XP140 can be obtained in five different colors (black, blue, yellow, green, white), while the 1D Mark II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP140 is considerably smaller (68 percent) than the Canon 1D Mark II.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, the XP140 is water-proof up to 25m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP140 has a lens built in, whereas the 1D Mark II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D Mark II and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1D Mark II gets 1200 shots out of its NP-E3 battery, while the XP140 can take 240 images on a single charge of its NP-45S power pack.
 As can be seen in the images above, the 1D Mark II has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 The power pack in the XP140 can be charged via the USB port, which can be very convenient when travelling.